Pricing energy spread options with variance gamma-driven Ornstein-Uhlenbeck dynamics: Implementation

 To compute the price of a spread option $f_t( \bfS(t), K_i)$ for a panel of strike prices $K_i$, $i=1,\dots,q$, on a single FFT evaluation, we do both.
-For a particular strike price of $K$, we adjust the $\bfx$-grid so that $\bfS(t)/K$ is on it.
+For a particular strike price of $K$, we adjust the $\bfx$-grid so that $\log(\bfS(t)/K)$ is on it.
 Then a single FFT evaluation outputs $(f_t( [\bfx]_\bfj, 1))\in\RR^{N\times N}$, from which we obtain $f_t(\bfS(t)/K_i,1)$ using bicubic interpolation.
-Finally, $f_{t}(\bfS(t),K_i) = K_i f_t(\bfS(t)/K_i,1)$ by \eqref{sprid}.
+Finally, $f_{t}(\bfS(t),K_i) = K_i f_t(\bfS(t)/K_i,\allowbreak 1)$ by \eqref{sprid}.
 The grid is always adjusted so that $K = 3.6$ is on it.

-\begin{remark} Note that the FFT method for spread option pricing is different from the Fourier inversion method for estimation.
-The former uses the discrete inverse Fourier transform, while the latter uses the discrete Fourier transform. \\ \phantom{.}\halmos \end{remark}
+\begin{remark} Note that the FFT used for spread option pricing is different from the one used in the Fourier inversion method for estimation.
+The former uses the discrete inverse Fourier transform, while the latter uses the discrete Fourier transform. \halmos \end{remark}

 Lastly, pricing spread options using the Monte Carlo method requires simulating $\bfX(T_o)$ conditional on $\bfX(T_e)=\log \bfS(T_e)-\bfLambda(T_e)$.
 This is done by either discretizing the SDE \eqref{ldoup} or discretizing the integral $\bfZ^*(\tau)$ in \eqref{logrettau}, where we use $\wt n = 10^5$ subintervals for both.